Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 - Customized keybinds that work well with each other.
 (Todo: keybind map)

-- Many little details I put out with my Detail Brain-ChipTM software, this assures complete fun and quality.
+- Many little details I put out with my Detail Brain-ChipTM hardware, this assures complete fun and quality.
 For example:
   - Late game machines, desh, schrabidium, etc. are fireproof.
   - Many fun grinding quests that make you progress
   - Quests have treats and fun explosives